How do you like your coffee? Black and straight, with just a touch of sugar, or with plenty of sugar and cream?

 - For tips on making better coffee at home check out my post.

-Health Benefits of Salt in Coffee
+Health Benefits of Adding Salt To Coffee

 As coffee lovers, there’s nothing we like to hear more than just how healthy our beloved brew is.
 For starters, nothing gives you an energy boost like caffeine, and we all know how much we need this boost to start our day.